AdLucem/pdf_parser/README.md

 # Use Cases and Assumptions

-- This is meant to run on technical, structured documents, like, say, user manuals.
+- This is meant to run on documents with a specific kind of structure, like, say, user manuals or research papers.
 - We assume the pdf file has an associated table of contents, that is extracted using py2pdf.
-- natural language is a scourge upon planet earth and should be eradicated. all hail our formal-language-speaking robot overlords

 ## Setup